raiden-network/raiden/README.md

 - The [Scenario Player](https://github.com/raiden-network/scenario-player) is an integration testing tool for the Raiden contracts, the Raiden client and the services.

-- The [Workshop Scripts](https://github.com/raiden-network/workshop) enable workshop fascilitators to easily host a Raiden Workshop.
+- The [Workshop Scripts](https://github.com/raiden-network/workshop) enable workshop facilitators to easily host a Raiden Workshop.

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-Also have a look at the [Raiden Development Guide](./CONTRIBUTING.md) and the [Raiden Developer Onboarding Guide](https://raiden-network.readthedocs.io/en/stable/onboarding.html) for more info.
+Also have a look at the [Raiden Development Guide](./CONTRIBUTING.md) and the [Raiden Developer On-boarding Guide](https://raiden-network.readthedocs.io/en/stable/onboarding.html) for more info.

 ## License